polypoly-eu/polyPod/README.md

 them as separate packages for now.
 Building these properly turned out to be a challenge.

-Currently, it appears _orodruin_ is only being built correctly when referencing _podigree_ using Yarn's `file:` rather than `link:` protocol.
-Since we are currently using the `link:` protocol, _orodruin is currently broken_.
-You can tell if you try to run [orodruin/example](orodruin/example).
+While the build, the tests and linting works just fine, things are currently broken, which is apparent when trying to run [orodruin/example](orodruin/example) - the issues are documented there.

-If we can't fix this issue, we have to revert to Yarn 1.x and using the `file:` protocol for the _podigree_ dependency in _orodruin_.
-Yarn 2.x supports the file protocol as well, but this will make _orodruin_'s `yarn.lock` file unstable.
+_If_ we can fix those, we can leave things as they are, or even switch to `nodeLinker: pnp` and workspaces, eliminating much of the logic in `build.js` and speeding up the build while at it.

-If we do manage to fix this, we can probably switch to `nodeLinker: pnp` and Yarn workspaces, eliminating most/all of the logic currently in `build.js`.
+If we cannot fix these issues, we will likely have to revert to Yarn 1.x and using the `file:` protocol as a workaround :(

 ## Testing